Commencing your tenancy

 Make sure you let Australia Post know of your move and redirect your mail.
 Don’t forget to contact financial organisations, road departments and other important bodies to let them know of your change of address.

 All Barry Plant properties have a strict ‘no smoking inside’ policy.
-Tenants will be responsible for cleaning and deodorising the inside of the property to eliminate smoke odours.
-This can be a costly exercise and any expense for cleaning walls, carpets, curtains, blinds due to tenants smoking inside will be charged to the tenant.
+Renters will be responsible for cleaning and deodorising the inside of the property to eliminate smoke odours.
+This can be a costly exercise and any expense for cleaning walls, carpets, curtains, blinds due to renters smoking inside will be charged to the renter.

 It is important to note that the utmost care must be taken to ensure that you do not infringe on disrupting your neighbours with noise.